Albresky/Albresky.github.io/2021/09/beta-test.md/index.md

-# First Post
+# Beta Test

-# introduction
+# Abstract
-## First test :grinning:

-1) of my Blog Website design.
+This is the second version(Beta01) of my Blog Website design.
 I've fixed some issues and bugs as following:
 ## Add some fuctions like:
  - the the writers's avatar
  - the mapbox(unfinished)